Well-being and Mindfulness for Parents

 would change the brain of the next generation,

-and with that, the world.”
+and with that, the world.” ~Dr. Charles Raison

 There is no doubt about it, raising children is one of the most rewarding experiences in our lives, and, as you know, it can also be one of the most challenging!
 It doesn’t mean we’re not good parents if we admit it’s challenging.
 We are simply acknowledging what the experience feels like at times!
 Many, if not most, parents are running on empty and living on autopilot.
 So many of us are overscheduled, overwhelmed, chronically stressed, and exhausted, without realizing we are teaching our children to live the same way.
 Without a doubt, parents have nothing but the best of intentions when raising their children and are doing their best.
-This little poem captures the enormous responsibility we have as role models for our children:

 Children soak in and model after the things we do and say so parents have an essential role in modeling and being mindful, kindful, and skillful!
 It’s no wonder that the enormity of our responsibilities can lead to feelings of overwhelm, stress, exhaustion, and even inadequacy in our role as a parent, which can negatively impact our health, well-being, and relationships with loved ones.
 Parents often put themselves last when it comes to caring for the family, because we think that’s how it’s supposed to be.
 No one taught us anything different.
 Until now.
 I would love to share with you what I wish I learned as a young parent.
-(See our Adult Services and Programs!)

 So with those little eyes upon you learning from your very way of being, how do you know the best way to help your child learn?